CBD vs. THC: An Overview

 Scientific research and studies are only just beginning to emerge demonstrating the health benefits of CBD oil.
 Anecdotally, it has been noted for its ability to regulate chronic pain, reduce inflammation, promote a sense of calm and well-being, reduce anxiety, and promote neurogenesis.
 CBD is also a powerful antioxidant, which is a compound that has the ability to neutralize free radicals before they do damage to cells.

 CBD is a safer alternative to over-the-counter anti-inflammatory pain relief meds, which can have negative long-term health effects.
 Side effects associated with CBD use are generally mild and may include dry mouth, nausea, diarrhea, and changes in mood and appetite.
-For more on the benefits of CBD oil, visit our blog here.

 Where is CBD Legal?